 Explorer?
 Map overlay?
 Metric group?
 Dimension drilldowns?

 Analytics compiles a huge amount of data and designing a website to make it all available is a herculean task.
-However, there's few companies that would be as capable of dealing with it as Google is.
+However, there are few companies that would be as capable of dealing with it as Google is.
 It would be a good opportunity to use all the data they're collecting with their own tools.

 Too big to fail